ripandlamb/ripandlamb/index.md

 order: 1
 ---

                 THE RETURN OF RIPLEY AND LAMBERT!

 From Tuesday 2nd June we will be opening for takeaway and book sales at the door.
 Our new opening times will be 10am - 4pm, Tuesday to Sunday.

                We look forward to seeing you all!

-Also...
+ALSO...
 The
 [Ripley and Lambert Online Shop](https://shop.ripleyandlambert.com/) is now open!